 Serious mental illness (SMI) is one of my areas of expertise.
 As a freelance mental health writer, I’m well read on mental health conditions and have written on a number of mental disorders and illnesses.
 These include obsessive compulsive disorder (OCD), attention deficit disorder (ADD or ADHD) bipolar disorder, schizophrenia (see page 26), and schizoaffective disorder, among others.
-I’m also a mental health care advocate, so be sure to read about my advocacy efforts for better mental health care policy for those with serious mental illness.
+I’m also a mental health care advocate, so find out about my advocacy efforts for better mental health care policy for those with serious mental illness.

 I have a strong interest in human behavior, whether it’s psychological or neurological.
-Some mental illnesses are of particular interest because of my family history.
+Some mental illnesses are of particular interest to me because of my family history.
 My dad suffered from depression, anxiety, and panic attacks.
 I also have a son with schizoaffective disorder (bipolar and schizophrenia combined).
-His dreadful disease ultimately led me to advocate for better national mental health care policy.
-It also resulted in my becoming a writer on serious mental illness, in particular.
+His dreadful disease is what ultimately led me to advocate for better national mental health care policy.
+It also resulted in my interest in becoming a writer on serious mental illness, in particular.

-Myself, I’ve been diagnosed with anxiety, panic attacks, dysthymia, seasonal affective disorder (SAD), major depression, attention deficit disorder, and bipolar II.
+Myself, I’ve been diagnosed with anxiety, panic attacks, seasonal affective disorder (SAD), major depression, attention deficit disorder, and bipolar II.
 Fortunately, I don’t experience the mania of bipolar I, but rather hypomania, so I just become incredibly driven.
 My personal experience brings great insight into these brain diseases.

 As an avid reader and freelance psychology writer, I also have an understanding of personality disorders, such as narcissistic personality disorder and borderline personality disorder, among others.
 I’m very fascinated by what makes people tick.